 Why is attention so important?

 It is important to work on shared attention and communication skills early on.
 You need to gain someone’s attention before they can listen to you.
 All children need to develop attention skills.

 Shared attention and shared experience are significant factors in how we learn, develop and understand the world around us.
-If you can follow what someone is pointing to you can understand what they are talking about.
-Shared attention is very difficult for many young autistic children, they can also focus intensely on a limited range of interests, have difficulty with shifting attention or focusing attention on more than one thing (some may find it very difficult to look and listen at the same time as they need to focus on one or the other).
+If you can follow what someone is pointing to, you can understand what they are talking about.
+Shared attention is very difficult for many young autistic children.
+They can also focus intensely on a limited range of interests.
+Many also have difficulty shifting attention or focusing attention on more than one thing.
+Some people find it very difficult to look and listen at the same time, they need to focus on one or the other.